 Q. Can I light QuickFire with a magnesium striker?

 A. Yes.
 QuickFire normally requires a heat source of 425+ degrees, such as a match or lighter.
-However, if you scrape off a little of the magnesium then spark it, the magnesium will light and then light the QuickFire.
+However, if you scrape off a little of the QuickFire pouch then spark it, the magnesium will light the QuickFire and get your fire started.

 Q. Can I use QuickFire in my fireplace or wood burning stove?